THE COMPLETE GUIDE

 Get more in-depth tips for using ActiveMQ:

-Open source middleware like ActiveMQ needs to be backed by support.
+Open source middleware like ActiveMQ needs to be backed by support in the enterprise.

 That’s because ActiveMQ bridges the gap between different applications, providing a messaging service.
 If ActiveMQ isn’t set up correctly — or if it fails — it could be catastrophic to your business, cascading problems down to all areas of the infrastructure.

-But if you enlist support for ActiveMQ, you can get the best of both worlds:
+But if you enlist enterprise ActiveMQ support, you can get the best of both worlds:

 It’s important to find a vendor who has expertise in ActiveMQ — and can support your full stack of open source tools.
 OpenLogic has experts skilled in ActiveMQ, who understand the interoperability between applications.
 Our experts can help you set up ActiveMQ correctly.
 And they can help you resolve issues and make sure your open source stack runs smoothly.